ton-community/ton-docs/docs/develop/smart-contracts/tutorials/wallet.md

 </TabItem>
 </Tabs>

-We now have an array of internal messages.
-We need to create a dictionary in which we will store our messages and also prepare and sign the body:
+After completing the above process, the result is an array of internal messages.
+Next, it's necessary to create a dictionary for message storage and prepare and sign the message body.
+This is completed as follows:

 <Tabs groupId="code-examples">
 <TabItem value="js" label="JavaScript">